SupTam/kodit/project-euler/001-multiplesOf3And5/readme.md

 ```asm
     15 + 30 + 45 + ...
 ```
-is repeated inside the sum. therefore, we need to take them out but including
+It repeats inside the sum. therefore, we need to take them out but including
 > 3*Sn + 5*Sn - 15*Sn

-but where is the last dividable position before it exeed N ?
+but where is the last dividable position before it exceed N?

 we can find out easily by seeing that before for 3 at last number < 10
 > 3 + 6 + 9

-its last position is 3 one, which is 10/3(round down) same as 5 and 15. therefore we can conclusion that the sum of multiples of 3 or 5 from begin to last number that < N is
+Its last position is 3 one, which is 10/3(round down) same as 5 and 15. therefore we can conclude that the sum of multiples of 3 or 5 from beginning to the last number that < N is
 ```
     sum = 3*Sn3 + 5*Sn5 - 15*Sn15
     Sn3 = (N/3)(N/3+1)/2;  //according to Sn